jaegertracing/jaeger-operator/CONTRIBUTING.md

 export MINIKUBE_IP=`minikube ip`
 curl http://{$MINIKUBE_IP}/api/services
 ```
-(Note: you may have to execute the *curl* command twice to get a non-empty result)
+NOTE: you may have to execute the *curl* command twice to get a non-empty result

 Tests should be simple unit tests and/or end-to-end tests.
 For small changes, unit tests should be sufficient, but every new feature should be accompanied with end-to-end tests as well.
 Tests can be executed with: